Skip to content

 Devil firefish (common lionfish)

 Devil firefish (Pterois miles) have beautiful reddish or brown stripes and delicate fins, making them interesting to watch and photograph.
 “Pterois” means “winged” and “miles” means soldier, so in English, their species name means “winged soldier”.
+The devil firefish’s dorsal spines are venomous, and are a tool of defence.
+The venom is rarely fatal to humans.

 This Indian Ocean fish, which favours reefs, rocky outcrops and tidal pools, occurs along the east coast of South Africa, around India and Indonesia, and along the east coast of Australia.